chughgarvit57/wordweb-dictionary-app/readme.md

 # WordWeb Dictionary App

-A user-friendly dictionary app built with HTML, CSS, and JavaScript, leveraging APIs to provide definitions, synonyms, and example sentences.
+A user-friendly dictionary app built with HTML, CSS, and JavaScript, leveraging APIs to provide definitions and example sentence.

 ## Features